 (c) the supply or provision of prescriptions for a stimulant to a patient by the authorised practitioner has ceased.

-(2) The notification is to be in a form approved by the Commissioner of Health.
+(2) The notification is to be in a form approved by the CEO.

-(3) Upon receiving notification under subregulation (1)(a) or (b), the Commissioner of Health may by notice to the authorised practitioner order that the treatment be cancelled or varied.
+(3) Upon receiving notification under subregulation (1)(a) or (b), the CEO may by notice to the authorised practitioner order that the treatment be cancelled or varied.

 (4) An authorised practitioner receiving an order under subregulation (3) must comply with the order.

 [Regulation 51GAF inserted in Gazette 12 Aug 2003 p.
-3661-2.]
+3661-2; amended in Gazette 15 Dec 2006 p.
+5630 and 5631.]

 51GAG.
 Co-prescriber for supply or prescription of a stimulant

-(1) An authorised practitioner may nominate another medical practitioner to be a co-prescriber of a stimulant in a notification to the Commissioner of Health under regulation 51GAF.
+(1) An authorised practitioner may nominate another medical practitioner to be a co-prescriber of a stimulant in a notification to the CEO under regulation 51GAF.

 (2) A co-prescriber may on the same conditions as the authorised practitioner supply a stimulant or provide a prescription for a stimulant to the patient who is the subject of the notification.

 [Regulation 51GAG inserted in Gazette 12 Aug 2003 p.
-3662.]
+3662; amended in Gazette 15 Dec 2006 p.
+5630.]

 51GAH.
 Special authorisation to supply or prescription of a stimulant

-(1) A medical practitioner may apply to the Commissioner of Health for a special authorisation to supply or prescribe a stimulant to a particular patient in circumstances not set out in regulation 51GAC.
+(1) A medical practitioner may apply to the CEO for a special authorisation to supply or prescribe a stimulant to a particular patient in circumstances not set out in regulation 51GAC.

-(2) The application must be in a form approved by the Commissioner of Health.
+(2) The application must be in a form approved by the CEO.

-(3) On an application under subregulation (1), the Commissioner of Health may grant the special authorisation if the Commissioner considers that there are sound medical grounds for doing so.
+(3) On an application under subregulation (1), the CEO may grant the special authorisation if the CEO considers that there are sound medical grounds for doing so.

-(4) The Commissioner of Health may by notice in writing cancel or vary the terms of a special authorisation at any time.
+(4) The CEO may by notice in writing cancel or vary the terms of a special authorisation at any time.

 [Regulation 51GAH inserted in Gazette 12 Aug 2003 p.
-3662.]
+3662; amended in Gazette 15 Dec 2006 p.
+5630.]

 51GAI.
 Supply or prescription of a stimulant in a public hospital or prison